Challenging the Sun

 sparking off the passing cars

-in the limbs of a wild eyed boy.
+bright in the limbs of this wild-eyed boy.

 5 Responses to “Challenging the Sun”